 LR is a global brand and its certification represents international recognition of assurance and technical credibility.

-At the core of BIM level 2 accreditation is compliance with PAS 1192 but to evaluate an organisation exclusively against the PAS 1192 series, represents a rather narrow scope and does not provide for the added value that organisations looking beyond the ‘badge’ require.
-In recognition of the added value expectation, LR have introduced into the scope of assessment, business best practice principles, drawn from other accreditation and certification services delivered in other sectors, which are principally risk based.
+At the core of BIM certification is compliance with PAS 1192 but to evaluate an organisation exclusively against the PAS 1192 series, represents a rather narrow scope and does not provide for the added value that organisations looking beyond the ‘badge’ require.
+In recognition of the added value expectation, LR have introduced into the scope of assessment, business best practice principles, drawn from other certification and certification services delivered in other sectors, which are principally risk based.
 This more rounded and comprehensive BIM assessment process, is particularly relevant for the supply chain scopes of certification and provide assurance to the tier 1 BIM Project Providers of the durability of their supply chain as well as process compliance.

 The initial stage of the assessment is the Gap Analysis.
-During this phase one to one interviews with key staff, with responsibilities across the full spectrum of the required BIM scope of accreditation, will be undertaken.
+During this phase one to one interviews with key staff, with responsibilities across the full spectrum of the required BIM scope of certification, will be undertaken.
 We have found this to be the most effective and efficient means of understanding the BIM processes adopted by the BIM provider under assessment.